Professional Development Opportunities for Teachers

 Training courses for members

 As well as seminars and conferences the NASUWT also provides a comprehensive free training programme for members.
 Many courses are aimed at those members who want to get more actively involved in the trade union, for example as a School Representative, Health and Safety Representative or a Union Learning Representative.
 Members who are interested in getting more involved in the NASUWT can find out more by visiting the getting involved pages of the website.
 The Union also provides a number of professional development courses for members including, behaviour management, working assertively, dignity at work and stress management.
-To find out more about either activist training courses or professional development courses for members, including when and where courses are taking place, download the NASUWT training programme for the 2013/2014 academic year
+To find out more about either activist training courses or professional development courses for members, including when and where courses are taking place, download the NASUWT training programme for the current academic year.

 Professional Development for Newly Qualified Teachers

 A major element of the NASUWT newly qualified teachers' support package are the free seminars the Union provides for new teachers.
 The NASUWT currently run seminars for new teachers at 3 key periods within the first year after qualification.
 Every August all NASUWT newly qualified members are invited to attend our FREE Preparing For Your First Teaching Post one-day seminars after completing their ITT training but prior to taking up their first teaching post.
 The seminars aim to give new teachers the confidence to arrive at school for the first day of their new career believing that they are properly equipped to deal with any situation they may be faced with.To find out more about the Preparing for your First Teaching Post seminars visit the New Teachers page of this website.
-The dates and venues for August 2014's seminars will be available shortly and qualifying teachers will also be able to register online for the August 2014 seminars early in 2014.

 Professional Development for Student Teachers